 Have Enough Monthly Cash Flow

-Ensure that you have enough monthly cash flow for day-to-day operations and continue servicing debt during an economic downturn or a real estate market correction.
+If you are going to leverage in real estate investing, then ensure that you have enough monthly cash flow for day-to-day operations and continue servicing debt during an economic downturn or a real estate market correction.
 You also need to have enough capital to cover vacancies, maintenance costs, and unexpected expenses.

 Be strategic about the timing of your investments.
 You want to be able to sell properties quickly without losing too much money if the market declines suddenly.
 This will help you avoid being stuck with a property that is difficult to manage or that has a low return on investment.